tula3and/tula3and.github.io/_posts/2022-09-29-qiskit-error-mitigation.md

 because we are living in the noisy intermediate-scale quantum (NISQ) era.
 Any result from real quantum computer (or hardware) has a noise so the result is different from what you expected.

-It is completely fine that you already know the right result but mostly, we use computers to solve problems that we do not know the correct answer.
+It is completely fine that you already know the correct result but mostly, we use computers to solve problems that we do not know the answer.
 Thankfully, there is a way to decrease the noise.
 That's what error mitigation is for!
 We can reduce the noise with error mitigation and there are various techniques which are still under research.